SenuriDis/ToDo-App/README.md

 ## Running the Project

-1. Navigate to the ToDo folder in PowerShell and start the backend and database:docker-compose up --build
+1. Navigate to the ToDo folder in PowerShell and start all components:

+     docker-compose up --build

-2. Wait for Server running on port 8000 in the logs.
+2. Wait for the services to start (check logs for confirmation).

-3. In a separate PowerShell window, navigate to the frontend folder and start the frontend:cd frontend npm install -g serve serve -s .

-4. Confirm with Serving "/frontend" at http://localhost:3000.

-5. Open your browser at http://localhost:3000 to use the app.
+3. Open your browser at http://localhost:3000 to use the app.

-6. To stop the services, press Ctrl+C in both terminals, then run:docker-compose down in the ToDo folder.
+4. To stop, press Ctrl+C, then run:

+     docker-compose down

+5. Use MySQL Workbench to connect to localhost:3307 (user: root, password: rootpassword) to verify tasks:

+    SELECT * FROM todo_db.task;

 ## Usage